Salayohub/requirement-analysis/README.md

 3. **Ensures Stakeholder Satisfaction**
    Proper requirement analysis ensures that the final product meets the actual needs of end-users and stakeholders, increasing the likelihood of project success.

+## Key Activities in Requirement Analysis
+The Requirement Analysis process involves several structured activities to ensure clarity and accuracy of requirements.
+The five key activities are:

+- **Requirement Gathering**
+  Collecting information about the system from stakeholders, end-users, and business documents to understand their needs and expectations.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, surveys, workshops, and brainstorming sessions to uncover hidden or implicit requirements.

+- **Requirement Documentation**
+  Recording the gathered requirements in a clear, structured format (such as Software Requirement Specification – SRS) to provide a reference for development and testing.

+- **Requirement Analysis and Modeling**
+  Analyzing requirements for feasibility, consistency, and completeness, and representing them using models like use-case diagrams, data flow diagrams, or process flows.

+- **Requirement Validation**
+  Reviewing and confirming requirements with stakeholders to ensure they are accurate, feasible, and aligned with business objectives before moving to design and development.